How to support a community online during covid-19

 Associations exist only in the mind

 Stay with me!
-I’ll tell you a story that may convince you of the value of this strange point of view.
+Here’s a story that may convince you of this point of view.

 Fifty years ago, every business wanting to offer credit to its customers needed its own independent system.
 Individual banks were trying to encourage merchants and customers to adopt newfangled things called “credit cards”, but they failed to solve the chicken-and-egg problem that consumers did not want to use a card that few merchants would accept and merchants did not want to accept a card that few consumers used.